DyegoMaas/ForeverFactory/README.md

 #### FillWithEmptyValuesBehavior

-With this behavior, ForeverFactory will recursively initialize every property it can.
+With this behavior, ForeverFactory will recursively initialize every property it can with empty values.
 For example, the following class structure will resolve as shown below?

 ```csharp
 public class Customer